lauragilastro/sap-abap-btp-cloud-project-2/README.md

   RETURN.` (Also for error_cl)
 It also required adding `if_abap_behv_message` in exception class zcx_class_messages_lgo.

-Thanks to this try, now I change to CO/CL and the system shows a default error message, not a DUMP.
-(I'm still investigating why)
+Now I change to CO/CL and the system shows a default error message instead my personalized message, but at least, it is not a DUMP.

 Update and delete works correctly.